petrobras/3W/README.md

 ### Requirements  <a id="requirements"></a>

-This project uses <a href="https://python-poetry.org/">Poetry</a> as its dependency and packaging manager to ensure a consistent, reliable, and modern Python development workflow.
+<p style="text-align: justify;">This project uses <a href="https://python-poetry.org/">Poetry</a> as its dependency and packaging manager to ensure a consistent, reliable, and modern Python development workflow.
 Poetry simplifies the management of project dependencies by providing a single `pyproject.toml` file to declare packages, development tools, and metadata, while automatically resolving compatible versions.
 Unlike traditional `requirements.txt` workflows, Poetry creates an isolated and deterministic environment using a lock file (`poetry.lock`), ensuring that all contributors and deployment environments use exactly the same package versions.
 It also streamlines publishing to PyPI, virtual environment creation, and script execution, making it a comprehensive tool for managing the entire lifecycle of a Python project.
-By adopting Poetry, we reduce the risk of dependency conflicts and improve the reproducibility and maintainability of the codebase.
+By adopting Poetry, we reduce the risk of dependency conflicts and improve the reproducibility and maintainability of the codebase.</p>

 ### Installation <a id="install"></a>